mpnally/Terrifically-Simple-JSON/README.md

  "bornIn": {"_id": "http://www.scotland.org#"}
 }
 ```
 API designers using TS-JSON can choose which they prefer, or allow both.
+There is a subtle difference in the datatype of the value of `bornIn`—see below.

 ## _isA